jsxgraph/jsxgraph_website/src/resources/citing/_citing.section.md

          style="width:200px;cursor:pointer;">
 </a>

-You can reference the JSXGraph website directly in your own projects using HTML embedding.
+You can reference the JSXGraph website directly in your own projects using HTML embedding:

 ```
 <a href="https://jsxgraph.org" target="_blank" title="Visit JSXGraph">